 - emailing email@example.com

 - contacting your Faculty if you are a student or a member of staff

 Everyone needs to follow the latest government and NHS guidance on health and public safety.
 Please see the latest government advice here.

-This will help to keep everyone on campus safe alongside the other measures we have in place like social distancing, enhanced cleaning, and increased hand sanitisation points.
+Continuing to wear a face covering where required will help to keep everyone on campus safe alongside the other measures we have in place including social distancing, enhanced cleaning, and increased hand sanitisation points.

 Do you have symptoms?

 If you currently have coronavirus symptoms (a high temperature; a new, continuous cough; a loss or change to your sense of smell or taste) you must get tested.

 If you have symptoms you need to:

 - Self-isolate (visit nhs.uk for guidance)

 - Report symptoms to the University using one of the following forms